 How to:

-• Respond to an insured who wants to file a claim, (providing empathy, active listening skills)
+- Respond to an insured who wants to file a claim, (providing empathy, active listening skills)

-• Include, “What’s next and timeline, ALWAYS set proper expectations
+- Include, “What’s next and timeline, ALWAYS set proper expectations.”

 IMPORTANT Things to keep in mind

 Make sure you have an internal process that is monitored and adhered to.
-Making sure your sales team is properly underwriting the risk PRIOR to binding.
-Writing bad business or not having a set procedure to pre-underwrite your business leads to high loss ratios, loss of revenue, angry customers, wasted time and energy.
+Making sure your sales team is properly underwriting the risk PRIOR to binding. • Writing bad business or not having set procedure to pre-underwrite your business leads to high loss ratios, loss of revenue, angry customers, and wasted time and energy.

 Below is an Example of a Claims Process: